kai63001/wildcard-game/README.md

 ![main3](./screenshort/main3.png)
 ![main4](./screenshort/main4.png)

-# How my multiplayer work
+# How does my multiplayer work
 Imagine me and my friend playing chess in different rooms.
 When I moved my checkers from d2 to d3, I told my friend to move the checkers from d2 to d3, and if my friend moved d7 to d6.
 My friend will tell me again.